 Making your own nut milk at home is a cost-effective and convenient way to enjoy a wide variety of delicious, healthy, and sustainable milk.
 You know exactly what goes into your milk, eliminating any worry about preservatives or other additives.
-Keep reading as we look into the options some of the best nut milk makers have.
+Keep reading as we look into some of the best nut milk makers’ options.

 While you can make alternative milk right in your blender, a plant-based milk maker can make the whole process more hands-off and even reduce cleanup.

-Think of things like a delay-start option, an auto-clean function, stainless steel interiors, filters to skip the nut milk bags, even built-in safety features and preset milk-making programs.
+Think of things like a delay-start option, an auto-clean function, stainless steel interiors, filters to skip the nut milk bags, and even built-in safety features with preset milk-making programs.

 Store-bought nut milk or other alternative milks create a ton of waste.
-Many contain added oils, salt or thickeners, and may fit into your eating plan.
+Many contain added oils, salt, or thickeners and may not fit into your eating plan.
 It’s easy to make plant-based dairy with simple, whole ingredients.

 Why Use an Appliance to Make Non-Dairy Milk Alternatives?

-Making your own plant-based milk is not only more cost-effective but also healthier and more sustainable than buying store-bought milk.
+Plant-based milk made at home is more cost-effective, healthier, and more sustainable than buying store-bought milk.
 Plus, you get to experiment with different ingredients and flavors.
-With a plant milk maker, you can make homemade nut milk, oat milk, hemp milk, and many more!
+You can make homemade milk with nuts, oats, hemp seeds, and more with a plant milk maker!

-So, if you’re looking to save money, control the ingredients, and have fun making your own plant-based milk, a plant milk maker is a great investment.
+So, if you want to save money, control the ingredients, and have fun making your own plant-based milk, a plant milk maker is a great investment.
 It’s an easy and fast way to enjoy homemade plant-based milk that is fresh, healthy, and delicious.

 But Can’t I Just Use My Blender?

 Note, if you are on a tight budget, there is nothing wrong with using your blender and a fine mesh strainer or nut milk bag.
-If you can use cashews, balanced almonds, or pecans you can even skip the straining.
+You can even skip the straining if you can use cashews, balanced almonds, or pecans.

 Con: might not be as efficient in grinding the ingredients as a plant milk maker | no heating